What Is the UN Security Council?

 At the time, Serbia controlled Kosovo, but calls for independence were stirring among the region’s ethnic Albanian population.
 Serbian authorities responded with violence—even threatening ethnic cleansing.

-The Security Council instituted an arms embargo, but Russia and China threatened to veto any authorization of military action.
+The Security Council instituted an arms embargo.
+However, Russia and China threatened to veto any authorization of military action.
 With the Security Council gridlocked, the United States and its allies staged a humanitarian intervention through a security alliance known as the North Atlantic Treaty Organization (NATO).

 The NATO intervention pushed the Serbians to negotiate an end to hostilities.
-But the campaign also lacked UN authorization, violated Serbian sovereignty, and caused widespread damage and displacement, contributing to thousands of deaths and the displacement of over a million Kosovar Albanians.
-The NATO intervention also revealed that countries can take many approaches to address international crises—with or without UN approval.
+But the campaign also lacked UN authorization, violated Serbian sovereignty, and caused widespread damage and displacement.
+The humanitarian intervention also contributed to thousands of deaths and the displacement of over a million Kosovar Albanians.
+NATO’s action revealed that countries can take many approaches to address international crises—with or without UN approval.

 Peacekeeping in Haiti

 The Security Council can also pass resolutions, when nine or more members vote to pass a measure and no P5 member vetoes it, to establish peacekeeping operations in places where it sees threats to international peace and security.
 However, sending in peacekeepers—also known as the Blue Helmets—has a mixed record of success.
-On the one hand, experts suggest UN operations lead to shorter wars and fewer civilian deaths; on the other, such interventions do not stop civil wars from reigniting and often do little to lessen violence in conflict zones.
+On the one hand, experts suggest UN operations lead to shorter wars and fewer civilian deaths; on the other, such interventions do not stop civil wars from reigniting.
+More often than not, peacekeepers can do little to lessen violence in conflict zones.

 In 2004, the Security Council voted unanimously to authorize a peacekeeping mission in Haiti amid violence and political turmoil.
 More than eight thousand UN troops, police, and other personnel moved in.
 The mission’s goals included political stabilization, disarmament, and police reform.
 But serious problems—including reports of UN personnel committing sexual violence—plagued the mission.
 Additionally, after a 2010 earthquake killed hundreds of thousands of Haitians and further destabilized the island, an outbreak of cholera spread, likely from a contingent of peacekeepers.
 Thousands of people perished from the disease.

 The United Nations had originally authorized a six-month mission, but the intervention lasted thirteen years.
 (The United Nations concluded a follow-up mission in Haiti in 2019.)
-Haitians’ experience under the mission reveals how the Security Council’s decisions affect ordinary people, especially in developing countries—and not always for the better.
+Haitians’ experience under the mission reveals how the Security Council’s decisions affect ordinary people.
+The impacts of UN intervention are especially felt in developing countries—and not always for the better.

 The Pros and Cons of the UN Security Council Veto

-Since the United Nations’ founding in 1945, P5 countries have cast approximately three hundred vetoes, preventing the institution from acting in many politically charged crises.
+Since the United Nations’ founding in 1945, P5 countries have cast approximately three hundred vetoes.
+These votes have prevented the institution from acting in many politically charged crises.

 The United States, China, France, Russia, and the United Kingdom cast vetoes at different rates and for different reasons.
 Russia (formerly the Soviet Union) has cast nearly half of all vetoes in the United Nations’ history.
 Two-thirds of all vetoes occurred during the Cold War, when East-West tensions hamstrung the Security Council.
 France and the United Kingdom, meanwhile, have not cast vetoes since 1989.